 - Packet Delay Variation (PDV)

 Network performance is typically measured by the success of IP forwarding, the time and variation for packets to make it to the destination, and the theoretical capacity and actual bandwidth available.
-Network tests measure these key performance indicators and reveal where in the network packet loss, latency and jitter occur.
+Network tests measure these key performance indicators and reveal where and in which direction in the network packet loss, latency and jitter occur.
 The Network layer can be included in Page Load, HTTP, Voice and DNS Server tests.

 Network End-to-End metrics: